 Wheat-based foods are also high in FODMAPs (mainly fructans) which are a type of carbohydrate.
-Fructans are long chains of fructose joined together and have a role in storing carbohydrates in plant-based products and are found in many foods i.e. breads and cereals (particularly those made from wheat, rye and barley), garlic, onion, artichokes, brussels sprouts.
+Fructans are long chains of fructose joined together.
+They have a role in storing carbohydrates in plant-based products and are found in many foods, such as breads and cereals (particularly those made from wheat, rye and barley), garlic, onion, artichokes, brussels sprouts.

 As you can see, gluten and fructans play different roles in foods, and while there are a number of foods that are high in both gluten and fructans, this is not the case for all foods.
 For example, spelt sourdough is a product that contains minimal fructans, but does contain gluten.
 See the table below for commonly eaten high vs low FODMAP foods that also contain gluten.